Advising Appointment

 Your Degree Progress Report

 Your Degree Progress Report (also known as your DPR) is the most important tool to understand as a Cal Poly student.
 Like the Curriculum Sheet, the Degree Progress Report displays all of your degree requirements to graduate.
-The Evaluations Unit uses the Degree Progress Report to post your degree so it is important to make sure the courses you have and will be taking are fulfilling the requirements you expected in your DPR.
+The Evaluations Unit uses the Degree Progress Report to confer your degree so it is important to make sure the courses you have and will be taking are fulfilling the requirements you expected in your DPR.

 The Degree Progress Report is also broken down into sections that are described below.